 Two years later in September 2017, Fabio Francia went one better in the Stelvio Quadrifoglio, lapping the 12.9-mile Nordschleife (north loop) in an unprecedented 7 minutes 51.7 seconds.
 This time earned the Stelvio Quadrifoglio the title of world’s fastest production SUV, setting a new class record by shaving eight seconds off the previous benchmark.

-The three cars, together with other superlative Alfa Romeo models from the past, are on display at the Technik Museum until the end of July.
+The three cars are on display at the Technik Museum until the end of the year, along with other prestigious Alfa Romeos from the past.